QuantEcon/lecture-source-py/source/rst/numpy.rst

     z[0, 1]

-And so on
+And so on.

-Note that indices are still zero-based, to maintain compatibility with Python sequences
+Note that indices are still zero-based, to maintain compatibility with Python sequences.

 Columns and rows can be extracted as follows